-Add the eggs, butter and sugar.
+Add the room temperature eggs, butter and sugar.
 Mix until combined.
+2 large eggs, 1/3 cup salted butter**, 1/2 cup granulated sugar

 Scrape the dough off the beater blade and remove it.
 Attach the dough hook.

-To knead, beat the dough on medium speed for 5-7 minutes, adding in up to 1/2 cup more flour if needed to form a dough.
-The dough should be elastic and smooth. **The dough should be tacky and will still be sticking to the sides of the bowl.
+To knead, beat the dough on medium speed for 5-7 minutes, adding in up to 1/2 cup more flour only if needed to form a dough.
+The dough should be elastic and smooth. **The dough should be tacky and will pull away from the sides of the bowl but may stick slightly to the bottom.
 That's ok!
 Don't be tempted to add more flour at this point.
-We generally add about 4 1/2 cups, but start with 4 cups.
+We generally add about 4 1/4 cups, but start with 4 cups.

 Set the bowl in a warm place and allow the dough to rise until double.
 I like to turn on the oven to the lowest setting for 1-2 minutes.
 Then turn off the oven and place the dough to rise in there.
 It normally takes about 30 minutes for the dough to rise.
 Do not allow the dough to rise too much or your cinnamon rolls will be airy.